dev-prakhar/prakhar.github.io/_posts/2019-11-12-why-should-i-be-preparing-for-interviews.md

 I hope my point is getting clearer.

-When we write code for solving such problems, we sometimes forget to check for somethings things:
+When we write code for solving such problems, we sometimes forget to check for some things:

 - Is the code readable?
 In actual development we never use the variables => a, b, i, j k etc.
 - Is the code easily testable?
 We should never ship anything without writing tests for it